 urgent care and triage and assessment, including NHS 111

 a programme of work developing and co-producing better models of care for people with fibromyalgia (PACFIND, funded by Versus Arthritis and led by colleagues in the University of Aberdeen)

 a programme looking at machine learning and models to inform management of multimorbidity (COMPUTE)

 Stroke (OPTIMIST programme and SAMUEL2 projects) looking at a new life saving surgical and medical interventions for stroke and how services and practice may need to be reconfigured to deliver it.

 Her research interests encompass organisational change in health care, service delivery and reconfiguration, workforce and work in health services, and the impact of digital and Web technologies on health care and services.

 She is a past editor of Sociology, a world-leading, international journal of the British Sociological Association, Associate Editor for the Journal of Health Services Research and Policy, and is a founding cohort member of the Health Foundation Q Initiative.

-Catherine is happy to hear from prospective DPhil students interested in doing sociologically-informed studies of health care work and professions, and those wanting to explore how organisational change and digital innovations are implemented in the NHS.
+Catherine does not have capacity to supervise additional DPhils for 2024/25 but is happy to hear from prospective DPhil students interested in doing sociologically-informed studies of health care work and professions, and those wanting to explore how organisational change and digital innovations are implemented in the NHS, in future years.
 Catherine also offers mentoring to early career researchers from non-traditional or disadvantaged backgrounds, including those from minority ethnic communities, who want to develop careers in health services research/medical sociology.